Heavy Lifting: How To Get Started

 Pick the right weight

-Above I talked about RPE and warming up with lighter weights but a crucial part of understanding how to lift weights is choosing the right weight.
-Selecting which weight to train with, and when to increase that weight, is generally knowledge that comes with time and training experience.
+Beyond warming up with lighter weights and understanding RPE, it’s important to understand how to choose the right weight.
+Selecting which weight to train with, and when to increase that weight, is something that comes with time and training experience.

-When creating my BUILD program, I wanted to make it simple for you to select a weight to use.
-To help with this, there is a 1 Rep Max (1RM) assessment that can help you to calculate the weight to be used for key compound movements such as a sumo deadlift, bench press and low-bar squat.
+In the BUILD program, there is a 1 Rep Max (1RM) assessment to help you calculate the weight to be used for key compound movements such as a sumo deadlift, bench press and low-bar squat.

-The best way to get results from powerbuilding is to focus on the weight that encourages you to challenge yourself.
+The best way to get results from powerbuilding is to focus on the weight that feels challenging (those last reps should be tough!), but achievable.
 Don’t worry about what anyone else is lifting, it’s about your personal progress.

 Focus on your breathing

-It is often underestimated, but a key component of any strength training program is your breathing.
-Each inhale and exhale changes the volume of your lungs, as well as the position of your ribs, thoracic spine and many other parts of your body, which can affect movements when lifting heavy weights.
-When you exhale, it increases the engagement of your core and provides greater stability for the lift.
-That’s why you should be breathing out as you lift the weight.
+It is often overlooked, but a key component of any strength training program is your breathing.
+Each inhale and exhale changes the volume of your lungs, as well as the position of your ribs, thoracic spine and many other parts of your body, which can affect your lifting movements.

-Controlled breathing can help you to lift greater weights, but it can also help to get more oxygen into your body, reducing the chance of a sudden spike in blood pressure.
+Controlled breathing can help you lift a heavier weight while also helping to get more oxygen into your body, reducing the chance of a sudden spike in blood pressure and dizziness.
 Take slow, deep breaths in through your nose and you should find it easier to dig deep on big lifts.

 Master your technique